Bourkekev/ms3-your-recipe-hub/README.md

 #### Fonts

 On all the recipe websites I researched, I liked the font used on [Napolina](https://www.napolina.com/recipes/30-minute/rigatoni-with-goats-cheese-and-spinach) as a heading, it really stood out as being slightly different with the narrow 's'.
 However this font is an Adobe Font called 'Mostra Nuova' and would require a licence (Adobe subscription).
 So I used Google font's filter options to find a narrow, sans-serif to look for a font with similar properties.
 The [Yanone Kaffeesatz](https://fonts.google.com/specimen/Yanone+Kaffeesatz) font was a more interesting font than most, as it has some slightly different shaped characters than most other fonts of similar type, the k, r and e being good examples.
-Google fonts has suggestions for font pairings that would work for each particular font, so I looked throught these for a nice body font.
-I wanted this font to be wider and easier to read at small sizes and had a bit of a constrast with the headings, so I decided [Montserrat](https://fonts.google.com/specimen/Montserrat) would work well.
+Google fonts has suggestions for font pairings that would work for each particular font, so I looked through these for a nice body font.
+I wanted this font to be wider and easier to read at small sizes and had a bit of a contrast with the headings, so I decided [Montserrat](https://fonts.google.com/specimen/Montserrat) would work well.
 This [canva article](https://www.canva.com/learn/the-ultimate-guide-to-font-pairing/) also shows Montserrat working well with Narrower heading fonts.

 ### Database Schema

 Based on the functionality required and the data to be stored, I created my database structure.
 The Recipe and Categories documents (or tables) would have fields of the same name, so a recipe can be saved to a course type and a category.
+A recipe would also need a user, if users are to log in and have the recipes they create connected to their profile.

+For now the users do not need to supply an email, but if this project was to advance, this would most probably be require, for things like forgotten password resets.

+The subscribers collection would for now only store an email.
+This is not actually connected to any newsletter service.
+In the future, this subscriber email could be connected to the users.

 ![Schema](README_resources/recipe-app-DB-diagram.png)

+### Defensive Design

+An important part of UX is making sure users cannot cause errors, and that they get positive useful feedback if they try to perform an action that they are not allowed to.
+This includes things like:
+ - A user cannot break the site (or cause an error appear on screen), by pressing buttons out of expected order, or using browser forward and back buttons.
+ - Required Form inputs give warnings or feedback if not filled, or filled correctly.
+ - A user is given feedback if they are not allowed to do something.
+ - A custom '404 page not found' page.

 ## Technologies Used